-NJDOT Bicycle/Pedestrian Program Manager or his/her designee shall issue a call to the respective entities or organizations for appointments for Council service based on the above categories at least four (4) months prior the expiration of any term.
+NJDOT Office of Bicycle and Pedestrian Program Manager or his/her designee shall issue a call to the respective entities or organizations for appointments for Council service based on the above categories at least four (4) months prior the expiration of any term.

-In the event that calls for appointments representative of the above categories are insufficient to fill a specific category/grouping in the proportions and manner identified, the NJDOT Bicycle/Pedestrian Program Manager may appoint individuals who have demonstrated expertise and/or experience in that category.
+In the event that calls for appointments representative of the above categories are insufficient to fill a specific category/grouping in the proportions and manner identified, the NJDOT Office of Bicycle and Pedestrian Program Manager may appoint individuals who have demonstrated expertise and/or experience in that category.